About the Journal

 - To not use microaggressive language.

-- To not breach any copyright or make use of plagiarized data, reference omissions, self-plagiarism or text recycling.
+- To not breach any copyright or make use of plagiarized data, reference omissions, self-plagiarism, or text recycling.

 - To not engage in redundant publication(s).